Tag: sports law

 AG Opinion in FIFA v BZ – Further competition trouble for football rules

-Mr Diarra winning the FA Cup with Portsmouth Most professional football transfers happen when a player is free to leave because their contract expires, or when current club, player, and new club come to a mutual transfer agreement.
+Most professional football transfers happen when a player is free to leave because their contract expires, or when current club, player, and new club come to a mutual transfer agreement.
 But the world is not perfect.
-Situations arise where a player does not live up to expectations … Continue reading AG Opinion in FIFA v BZ – Further competition trouble for football rules
+Situations arise where a player does not live up to expectations or does not feature in the manager’s plans.…

 Royal Antwerp – Breaking new ground in antitrust in labour markets